Shelley Berkley Net Worth 2024

 Fact Sheet

-• Shelley Berkley is a(n) Lawyer, Politician
+• Shelley Berkley works as a(n) Lawyer, Politician

-• Shelley Berkley celebrates their birthday on 1-20
+• Shelley Berkley was born on 1951-1-20

-• Shelley Berkley is 73 years old
+• How old is Shelley Berkley?
+Shelley Berkley is 73 years old

 • Is Shelley Berkley single or married?
 Shelley Berkley is Married!

-• Shelley Berkley has 2 kids
+• Shelley Berkley has 2 child/children

 • Shelley Berkley childrens names are Sam Lehrner, Max Lehrner